JasperZhang121/Android_Rental_App/items/report.md

 1. The ability to micro-interact with items in your app (e.g. add to watchlist/add to cart/like an item/report an item/add reviews (stars)) [stored in-memory]. (medium)
     * The user can save/remove a post to/from their wishlist.
-    * Package homePage/posts, Class DataAdapter, methods checkBox, addDataToFirebase, removeDataFromFirebase, Lines of code: ...
+    * Package homePage/posts, Class DataAdapter, methods: checkBox, addDataToFirebase, removeDataFromFirebase, Lines of code: ...
     * Package homePage/bookmarks, Class BookmarkAdapter
     * Package homePage/bookmarks, Class BookmarkFragment
     * GUI: menu.xml